Faux idempotence

 alone, so if your previous run added some contents to it your

-system is now in a very different state from the last time you ran
+system is now in a completely different state from the last time you ran

 touch example.txt